Art and Design

 Promoting and Self Evaluation

-Pupil’s work is displayed in the main hallway, upper school landing wall display and every wall and surface in the Art and Design room.
+Pupil’s work is displayed in the main hallway, conservatory display cabinets, Upper School landing wall display and every wall and in the Art and Design room.
 The displays are changed frequently and the art room invites all pupils and parents to view the work in non-teaching hours.
 Work will also be displayed here on The Mount School web site under the Art and Design Section.

 Pupils are expected to keep an art diary for their own use and to support work within the art lesson.
 It will be kept in school throughout the week and taken home for home study and Exam research.
 Pupils can use the book to develop their own thoughts and ideas.
 Key notes and ideas from the lessons will also be entered into their art diary.
 Pupils are encouraged to give positive opinions and express their views in class on their own work and that of others.
 Pupils are also encouraged to complete a self-evaluation sheet at the end of each project.